 Relation of published and unpublished articles.
 The dissertation should contain at least two articles accepted for publication, and the number of not yet accepted manuscripts should not exceed the number of accepted articles.
 Published articles, articles accepted to be published, and book chapters must be peer-reviewed, and their publication forum must be relevant for the dissertation.
-Articles not accepted for publication (i.e., manuscript for an article) should reflect normal standards for journal publication with respect to length, formatting, and scientific quality, and they must be submitted to a journal or a book relevant for the dissertation.
+Articles not accepted for publication (i.e., manuscript for an article, like conference proceedings) should reflect normal standards for journal publication with respect to length, formatting, and scientific quality, and they must be submitted to a journal or a book relevant for the dissertation.

 Introduction.
 Typically, the length of the introduction will not exceed 20.000 words.
 If the articles are not enough for a full dissertation, this should not be compensated by making the introduction longer, but adding an extra article.

 Documenting the candidate’s contribution.
 For co-authored articles, the candidate and the supervisor should prepare a report that states the contributions of each author.
 The candidate is responsible for informing the other authors about the report and ensure that they agree with it.
 The report should be included in the introduction of the final dissertation.